persona-id/proxysql-agent/README.md

 There are some linear tickets, but here's a high level overview of what I have in mind.

 - *P1* - Health checks; replace the ruby health probe with this
-  - make use of a filesystem check for this; use the agent to drop a file into the proxysql container FS (for either healthy or not, haven't decided yet), and make the proxysql container healthcheck monitor that file
+  - Use an HTTP endpoint for health checks, because the proxysql container can call the agent container; meaning, if we configure k8s to load `localhost:8080/status` in the proxysql container, and that endpoint is running in the sidecar, it will work just fine
 - *P2* - Replace the pre-stop ruby script with this
   - same deal as the health check, use the shared FS for this
 - *P3* - Leader election; elect one core pod and have it be responsible for managing cluster state